 How much does the program cost?

 You will need to check with the Financial Aid Office and Business Services to determine the cost of the program.
-Tuition and fees are listed under "Student Financial Information."
+Tuition and fees are listed on the Enrollment Service Center's pages.

 Is Financial Aid available for part-time graduate students?

-Yes, as a graduate students you must be enrolled in at least five credits per quarter.
-In the Part-time MAT Program you will be enrolled in at least six credits per quarter.
+Yes, as a graduate student you must be enrolled in at least five credits per quarter.
+In the Two-Year MAT Program you will be enrolled in at least six credits per quarter.
 You will need to check with the Financial Aid Office in order to determine whether or not you qualify for aid that is based on need.

 What is an authorization level?